ssagroup2/SSA_SmartDeviceSimulation/README.md

 ## Introduction ##

 An application was developed in [Python](https://www.python.org/) to simulate interactions between smart devices, sensors and brokers using the MQTT protocol.
-MQTT is a well known standard for IoT messaging (MQTT, 2022).
+MQTT is a well-known standard for IoT messaging (MQTT, 2022).

 [Features](#features) •
 [Getting Started](#getting-started) •